 With its central location in the catchment area, the Tree top walk is only assessable via internal dirt and gravel trials within the nature reserve and is not wheel-chair assessable.
 There are a number of entrances into the reserve, the Venus entrance and carpark is the closest and recommended entrance if you are driving too.

-There is free parking at the Venus drive carpark, driving there will however require you to do a return trip back to the carpark, limiting your options into exploring the full MacRitchie nature reserve unless you catch a bus along Upper Thompson back to the carpark.
+Moreover, there is free parking at the Venus drive carpark, driving there will however require you to do a return trip back to the carpark.
+This limits your options into exploring the full MacRitchie nature reserve unless you catch a bus along Upper Thompson back to the carpark.

-Sights along the Peirce Track will include a variety of plant flora, bringing you the past the Ranger station, a PUB water purification plant, leading you to one of the steepest part of the entire route.
-The final uphill climb involves an upward incline of about 30 degree, leading you right to the Tree Top Walk eastern broad walk entrance.
+Sights along the Peirce Track will include a variety of plant flora.
+This route brings you the past the Ranger station, a PUB water purification plant, leading you to one of the steepest part of the entire route.
+The final uphill climb involves an upward incline of about 30 degrees.
+It brings you right to the Tree Top Walk eastern broad walk entrance.

 On the Bridge

 After the wetland, you may be able to spot wild durian trees (Durio Singaporensis) in this portion of the trail.
-Unlike the D24 or XO commercial durians we come to know off, these wild Durians contains very little flesh, despite sharing many similar characteristics as the King of Fruits we know of, especially the thorned fruit and tree’s shimmery pale leaf undersides.
+Unlike the D24 or XO commercial durians we come to know off, these wild Durians contains very little flesh.
+This is despite sharing many similar characteristics as the King of Fruits we know of, especially the thorned fruit and tree’s shimmery pale leaf undersides.

 If you are more adventurous, you can enjoy the full nature experience with an additional 5km south-bound trek towards Macritchie Park Singapore (about 2 hours additional walk).
-The total distance of this trek from the Venus Entrance will be approximately 7km, and is not wheelchair accessible- expect a combination of trail, gravel and muddy pools of water, so do be appropriately dressed lightly and in sport shoes.
+The total distance of this trek from the Venus Entrance will be approximately 7km, and is not wheelchair accessible.
+Do expect a combination of trail, gravel and muddy pools of water.
+Hence, do be appropriately dressed lightly and in sport shoes.

-The walk along the Broadwalk is much more lively than the forest walk, bringing you sights and sounds of native creatures of the forest like the Clouded Monitor Lizard, Common Sun Skink, Plantain Squirrel and and chirping birds like the Greater Racket-tailed Drongo, Striped Tit-Babbler and Olive-winged Bulbul.
+The walk along the Broadwalk is much more lively than the forest walk.
+This route brings you sights and sounds of native creatures of the forest like the Clouded Monitor Lizard, Common Sun Skink, Plantain Squirrel and and chirping birds like the Greater Racket-tailed Drongo, Striped Tit-Babbler and Olive-winged Bulbul.